Ph.D. in Cognitive, Developmental, or Social Psychology

 Our Philosophy of Graduate Training

-In addition to teaching introductory graduate courses in each of these core areas, we regularly offer specialized seminars in such topics as: Cognitive aging; Creativity; Developmental cognitive neuroscience; Development of impression formation; Meta-analysis; Metacognition; Self and identity; Variation in executive control.
+In addition to teaching introductory graduate courses in each of these core areas, we regularly offer specialized seminars in such topics as Cognitive aging; Cognition in the classroom; Creativity; Developmental cognitive neuroscience; Development of impression formation; Meta-analysis; Metacognition; Self and identity; and Variation in executive control.
 Our students also take advanced statistical courses in the Department of Educational Research Methodology and may register for particular courses of interest at nearby institutions such as Duke University, NC State, and UNC Chapel Hill.

 Students have the opportunity to study mind, brain, and behavior at multiple levels of analysis (neural, individual, and social) with diverse techniques.
 Equipment facilities include a 64 channel ERP system (Brain Products: actiCHamp and actiCap active electrodes system), remote eye tracking system (SensoMotoric Products), and access to a 3T scanner (Siemens Magnetom Trio).